serverless/serverless/docs/providers/aws/guide/variables.md

 ### Resolution of non plain string types

-New variable resolver, ensures that automatically other types as `SecureString` and `StringList` are resolved into expected forms.
+Other types as `SecureString` and `StringList` are automatically resolved into expected forms.

 #### Auto decrypting of `SecureString` type parameters.